tiagoferreirainf/docker-opencv-tesseract-jdk11/README.md

-# docker-opencv-tesseract-jdk11
+# Opencv Tesseract & JDK 11 Docker

-Repository with dockerization of opencv, tesseract and jdk11
+Repository with Docker conteinerization of Opencv 4.5.5, tesseract-OCR and JDK 11 based on ubuntu 18.04